bitrise-io/devcenter/docs/tips-and-tricks/install-additional-tools.md

 ## Conditional execution

 Additionally, you can use Environment Variables in your scripts too.
-As an example, using the base [Available Environment Variables](doc:available-environment-variables) `PR` (but you can use any Environment Variable, like the ones exposed by previous steps in the Workflow), to run different scripts in case of a Pull Request and a non Pull Request build:
+As an example, using the `PR` environment variable (but you can use any [Available Environment Variable](/faq/available-environment-variables/), like the ones exposed by previous steps in the Workflow), to run different scripts in case of a Pull Request and a non Pull Request build:

 ```
 #!/bin/bash